Goal-Oriented Status Updating for Real-time Remote Inference over Networks with Two-Way Delay: Introduction

-The concept of Age of Information (AoI) has attracted significant research interest; see, e.g., \cite{shisher2021age,kaul2012real,sun2017update, yates2015lazy, kadota2018optimizing, sun2019sampling2, ornee2021sampling, tripathi2019whittle, klugel2019aoi, sun2019closed, ornee2023whittle, pan2023sampling, ornee2023context, shisher2023learning, shisher2024monotonicity, shisher2024timely, shisher2022does, bedewy2020optimizing, bedewy2021optimal} and a recent survey \cite{yates2021age}.
-Initially, research efforts were centered on analyzing and optimizing the average AoI and peak AoI in communication networks \cite{kaul2012real, sun2017update, yates2015lazy, kadota2018optimizing}.
-Recent research endeavors have revealed that the performance of real-time applications can be modeled as non-linear functions of AoI, leading to the study of optimizing these non-linear functions in control system scenarios~\cite{klugel2019aoi, soleymani2019stochastic}, remote estimation~\cite{sun2019sampling, ornee2021sampling, pan2023sampling}, and remote inference~\cite{shisher2021age, shisher2022does, shisher2023learning, shisher2024timely}.
-While a number of studies have analyzed AoI in queuing models, closest to the spirit of this paper is the control of AoI via replacement of exogenous data arrivals with the generation of data "at will" \cite{bacinoglu2015age, sun2017update, kadota2018scheduling, kadota2019scheduling, sun2019sampling2, tripathi2019whittle, klugel2019aoi, sun2019closed}.
-A generalization of this approach is to incorporate jointly optimal sampling and scheduling policies to control not only AoI but a more sophisticated end-to-end distortion criterion by using AoI as an auxiliary parameter \cite{sun2019sampling, ornee2021sampling, bedewy2020optimizing, shisher2023learning, shisher2022does, shisher2024timely}.
-While strikingly more demanding of analysis, these formulations take us closer to goal-oriented communication design.
 Almost all previous studies on the ``generate-at-will'' model adopted an assumption that the penalty of information aging is a non-decreasing function of the AoI \cite{sun2019sampling, ornee2021sampling, sun2017update, kadota2018scheduling, kadota2019scheduling, sun2019sampling2, tripathi2019whittle, klugel2019aoi, sun2019closed, bedewy2021optimal, bedewy2020optimizing}.
 However, it was shown in \cite{shisher2021age, shisher2022does, shisher2023learning, shisher2024monotonicity, shisher2024timely} that the monotonicity of information aging depends heavily on the divergence of the time-series data from being a Markov chain.
 If the input and target data sequences in a system can be closely approximated as a Markov chain, then the penalty increases as the AoI grows; otherwise, if the data sequence significantly deviates from a Markovian structure, the monotonicity assumption does not hold.
 Following the approach in \cite{shisher2021age, shisher2022does, shisher2023learning, shisher2024monotonicity, shisher2024timely}, this paper models the inference error as a possibly non-monotonic function of AoI.
-The works most closely related to this paper are~\cite{shisher2024timely, shisher2023learning}, which developed scheduling policies for remote inference, considering a possibly non-monotonic dependency between AoI and practical performance.
-While \cite{shisher2024timely} developed scheduling policies for fixed packet length, \cite{shisher2023learning} jointly optimized packet length and scheduling strategies.
-However, both studies~\cite{shisher2024timely, shisher2023learning} assumed random i.i.d. delay for packet transmissions and immediate feedback.
-This paper extends the problem formulations in~\cite{shisher2024timely, shisher2023learning} to more practical scenarios and develops a \textit{goal-oriented} communication strategy that minimizes the average inference error for remote inference under two-way delay (i.e., incorporating random feedback delay~\cite{tsai2021unifying, pan2022optimal}) that varies significantly with memory.